VintageWander/filey/README.md

 # Known issues

-1. Currently for whatever reason, the android build does not include the capability to show image or video embedded inside the app. <br>
+1. Currently for whatever reason, the android build does not include the capability to show image or video embedded inside the app. \
    Therefore when you preview an image or an mp4 video, it will open the default browser for you to view
 2. Windows on ARM build not supported (this is tauri's issue)